Ample completions of OMs and CUOMs: Discussion

 Let us discuss what we learn from the above example.
-The intersections of ample sets with cubes is ample and all faces of a COM are gated (and thus convex), thus if $\amp(G)$ is an ample completion of a COM $G$ and $\F(X)$ is a face of $G$, then the intersection of $\amp(G)$ with the smallest cube $\C(X)$ containing $\F(X)$ is ample and thus is an ample completion of $\F(X)$.
+The intersections of ample set systems with cubes is ample and all faces of the tope graph $G$ of a COM are gated (and thus convex), thus if $\amp(G)$ is an ample completion of $G$ and $\F(X)$ is a face of $G$, then the intersection of $\amp(G)$ with the smallest cube $\C(X)$ containing $\F(X)$ is ample and thus is an ample completion of $\F(X)$.
 This explains why we should take care of the completions of faces.

-The completion of $C_8\square P_3$ from Fig. \ref{fig:C6P3}(c) satisfies the following \emph{parallel faces completion property}: any two parallel faces $\F(X)$ and $\F(Y)$ of $G$ are completed in the same way, i.e., the isomorphism between $\F(X)$ to $\F(Y)$ (given by metric projection) extends to an isomorphism between the completions $\amp(G)\cap \C(X)$ and $\amp(G)\cap \C(Y)$.
-Since in COMs parallel faces are not facets, in CUOMs they are cubes, and we conclude that the completion of CUOMs satisfies the parallel faces completion property.
-We believe, that Conjecture \ref{conjectureCOM} can be strengthened by furthermore imposing the parallel faces completion property.
+The completion of $C_8\product P_3$ from Fig. \ref{fig:C6P3}(c) satisfies the following \emph{parallel faces completion property}: any two parallel faces $\F(X)$ and $\F(Y)$ of $G$ are completed in the same way, i.e., the isomorphism between $\F(X)$ to $\F(Y)$ (given by metric projection) extends to an isomorphism between the completions $\amp(G)\cap \C(X)$ and $\amp(G)\cap \C(Y)$.
+Since in tope graphs of COMs parallel faces are not facets, in CUOMs they are cubes, and we conclude that the completion of CUOMs satisfies the parallel faces completion property.
+We believe, that \emph{Conjecture \ref{conjectureCOM} can be strengthened by furthermore imposing the parallel faces completion property.}

 \begin{example} In \cite{ChKnPh} we proved that any partial cube of VC-dimension 2 admits an ample completion of VC-dimension 2.
 The example from Fig. \ref{fig:contre_ex} shows that this is no longer true for partial cubes of VC-dimension 3.
 The graph is an isometric subgraph of $Q_5$, has VC-dimension $3$, and all its ample completions have VC-dimension at least $4$.
-There are six such subgraphs of $Q_5$ and the one in the figure is an isometric subgraph of all the others.
-On the other hand, all COMs in $Q_5$ satisfy Conjecture~\ref{conjectureCOM}.
+There are six such subgraphs of $Q_5$ and the one in Fig. \ref{fig:contre_ex} is an isometric subgraph of all the others.
+On the other hand, all tope graphs of COMs in $Q_5$ satisfy Conjecture~\ref{conjectureCOM}.
 The examples and their analysis have been obtained using SageMATH~\cite{sage} and the database of partial cubes in $Q_5$~\cite{Ma}. \end{example}

-Note that the class of partial cubes, that can be completed to an ample set of VC-dimension $3$ is closed under pc-minors.
+The class of partial cubes, that can be completed to an ample partial cube of VC-dimension $3$ is closed under pc-minors.
 What are the minimal excluded pc-minors of this class?